Welcome to this week’s Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

-One advantage to purchasing starts at a neighborhood nursery as opposed to a big box store is that you can get personalized assistance with your selections.
+One advantage of purchasing starts at a neighborhood nursery as opposed to a big box store is that you can get personalized assistance with your selections.
 Browne’s Nursery had four or five different types of broccoli starts available.
 After eliminating the generic “green broccoli”, I asked about the differences between them.
-The clerk who is actually much more than that, handed me a computer and we looked up the various varieties so I could pick the one that was perfect for my semi-shady location.
+The clerk who is actually much more than that handed me a computer and we looked up the various varieties so I could pick the one that was perfect for my semi-shady location.

 Moving on to the beets, I needed more help.
-I have always sowed seeds with a tweezers, spacing them apart by an inch of so.
+I have always sowed seeds with tweezers, spacing them apart by an inch or so.
 The little pots of beet starts were a jumble of little beet-leaves.
 Since beets grow underground, I knew that they would have to be spaced further apart once they went into the ground.
 But how do I do that?

 My friendly nursery lady took a pot of tiny starts and tipped it over.
 She showed me that the little seedlings would separate in my hand and I could easily transplant them with their tiny little root systems intact.
 Heck, you learn something new every day!

 You can bet that the next time I start seeds I am going to put a mess of them into a little tub and do the same thing, transplanting to larger pots or the ground when the little leaves have sprouted.
 This will save a ton of time.